 To appeal for any of the above situations, students must submit a complete appeal packet.
 The packet includes:

-If the appeal is approved the student will be reinstated on a probationary status.
 Financial aid awards will be based on funds available at the time of reinstatement.
 Reinstatement will be effective for the current term or next term of enrollment as determined by the Financial Aid Appeals Committee.
 Reinstatement of aid will not be effective retroactively for an already-completed term.
-Appeals must be submitted no later than mid-term of the semester for which the student is requesting aid.

 Maximum Time Frame

-Students are allowed one appeal for maximum time frame.
+Students are typically allowed only one appeal for maximum time frame.
 To file an appeal, a student must submit a complete appeal packet, which includes:

 Students must also meet completion rate and cumulative GPA requirements.
 Financial aid awards will be based on funds available at the time of reinstatement.
 Reinstatement will be effective for the current term or next term of enrollment as determined by the Financial Aid Appeals Committee.
 Reinstatement of aid will not be effective retroactively for an already-completed term.

 Additional Key Items